G-Urbina/GroupProject-CoronaWhy/README.md

 //unzip the file
 unzip CoronaWhyDataset.zip

-//make sure you have the files ls Public*
+//make sure you have the fcsviles ls Public*

 ----------------------------------------------------------------------

 2.